UNOBRIDGELab/Dimensions/InterviewProtocol.md

 9. How do you think we can measure the success of design information across projects?
 10. Are there types of design information that you believe are universally used by designers?

-\*The interviews were conducted in a semi-structured conversational manor.
+The interviews were conducted in a semi-structured conversational manner.
 The questions were modified to target the specific design work being undertaken.
 The interviews were conducted by a context expert to ensure that the questions and responses were correctly understood.
 Additional questions were added to answer domain specific questions that were reported back to the designers.